 - Economic substance requirements

 - Also amends the Beneficial Ownership Secure Search System Act 2017 ("BOSS act")

 - reporting requirements

 - pass information to EU tax authorities

 - Economic substance requirements for:

-- All BVI companies and LPs
+- All BVI companies and LP's (LPs with legal personality)

-- Foreign companies and LPs doing business in the BVI.
+- Foreign (registered) companies and LPs doing business in the BVI.

 - Unless they can prove that they are tax-resident elsewhere

+- A legal entity which is not carrying on a relevant activity is not subject to the substance requirements.

+- Holding personal use real estate

+- Family investment companies